COCKROACH CONTROL SERVICES

 Roaches can be potentially harmful to humans if infestations aren’t managed correctly.
 This is because they can carry harmful bacteria and diseases, and they contaminate everything they touch.
 The pathogens found in their bodies and legs are discarded everywhere they go.
 These waste products also attract more cockroaches and feed the young nymphs to maturity, making the infestation more difficult to control with time.

 Roaches can spread E. coli and salmonella or bring in diseases such as dysentery, cholera, and listeriosis into your home.
-Some people may develop allergic reactions or rashes from having a cockroach come into contact with their skin or from a rare roach bite.
-Empty egg casings, exoskeletons, and roach waste products can also trigger breathing problems, particularly if you have allergies or asthma.
+Some people may develop allergic reactions or rashes from having a cockroach come into contact with their skin or from a rare cockroach bite.
+Empty egg casings, exoskeletons, and cockroach waste products can also trigger breathing problems, particularly if you have allergies or asthma.

-How do you prevent roach infestations before they start?
+How do you prevent cockroach infestations before they start?

 Regularly vacuum your floors, upholstered items, and furniture so there are no crumbs lingering on these items.
 Keep kitchen areas clean and free of food debris.
 Check and sweep under and behind kitchen appliances and inside your cupboards.